Wanghaha2333/Wanghaha2333.github.io/_pages/about.md

 * (What I wanna do) 2D/3D content generation

-## Selected Journal Publications
+## Selected Publications / Publications under review
-Coming soon......
-Only after five papers published as 1st author will this be updated.
+Please refer to my resume below.

 ## For more information
-More info about Ze Jiang can be found in [CV](https://Wanghaha2333.github.io/cv/) or [downloaded CV](http://Wanghaha2333.github.io/files/CV_Ze JIANG_UNSW_Eng.pdf).
+More info about Ze Jiang can be found in [CV](https://Wanghaha2333.github.io/cv/) or [downloaded CV](http://Wanghaha2333.github.io/files/flwang.pdf).